 2. Do the bigger hole thing

 I know, this one is a pain in the rear.
 I totally scoffed and didn’t do it for years either.
 BUT, when my horticulture-pro aunt told me yet again to do the same I decided to heed that advice.
-I try to do a hole about double the diameter of the pot if I can.
+I try to do a hole about double the diameter of the pot if I can, or at least a good few inches extra around the root ball.
 It just makes sense, the more loose and aerated soil around those roots, the more rapidly they will grow.
 And in that time, they will become stronger and able to adapt to the native soil.

 3. Water them in